 The Dilemma with Discord

 The dilemma with Discord is that sometimes it can be a mental overload for people.
-It can be a lot to handle with choosing various customized roles and setting up customized channel preferences.
+The Discord community server can be a lot to handle with choosing various customized roles and setting up customized channel preferences.

 Further, Discord is not perfect for small communities.
 Small communities only need one stream of conversation.
 Not a platform that has a plethora of channels that carry different conversations.